-The voice of the Holy Spirit is different than the voice of the heart.
+The voice of the Holy Spirit is different than the voice of one’s heart.
 Here are some guidelines that would help show this difference:

 A-The Holy Spirit will always be in harmony with the Scriptures: “To the law and to the testimony!
 If they do not speak according to this word, it is because there is no light in them” (Isaiah 8:20).

 B-The Holy Spirit will guide you in the right path: “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).

 C-The Holy Spirit will be confirmed by the advice of godly people: “Where no counsel is, the people fall: but in the multitude of counselors there is safety” (Proverbs 11:14).